 ‘I had already published in two volumes my Anecdotes of eminent Painters in Spain.
 I am flattered to believe’, Cumberland wrote, ‘it was an interesting and curious work to readers of a certain sort, for there had been no such regular history of the Spanish School in our language, and when I added to it the authentic catalogue of the paintings in the royal palace at Madrid, I gave the world what it had not seen before as that catalogue was the first that had been made and was by permission of the King of Spain undertaken at my request and transmitted to me after my return to England’ (Memoirs of Richard Cumberland, 1806, pp. 298-299).

 Ideas for Rustic Furniture;

 proper for Garden Seats, Summer Houses, Hermitages, Cottages, &c. on 25 plates.

 London, I. & J. Taylor, the Architectural Library, circa 1800.

 First Edition.
-8vo, (235 x 145 mm), 25 engraved plates including the title, some staining, particularly to the title-page, in slightly later marbled wrappers, binding sprung and partly broken, possibly the result of an early and not very successful restoration project, consequently several of the plates are loose, yellow edges.
+8vo, (235 x 145 mm), 25 engraved plates including the title, some staining, particularly to the title-page, in slightly later marbled wrappers, sprung and detached, possibly the result of an early and not very successful restoration project, consequently several of the plates are loose.

 A delightful suite of plates showing designs for rustic furniture to be used either in the garden or inside modest country dwellings or cottages.
 Fourteen… (more)